The National Academies

 The National Academies of Sciences, Engineering, and Medicine are private, nonprofit institutions that provide expert advice on some of the most pressing challenges facing the nation and the world.
 Our work helps shape sound policies, inform public opinion, and advance the pursuit of science, engineering, and medicine.
 You can read more about the history of the National Academies here.

 Each Academy is headed by an elected president that serve six-year terms.
 The National Academy of Sciences is led by Marcia McNutt, the National Academy of Engineering is lead by John L. Anderson, and the National Academy of Medicine is lead by Victor J. Dzau.
-You can read more about their backgrounds at our Presidents’ Corner.
+You can read more about our leadership here.

 The Presidents’ Circle